-Concord University assessment process has evolved over the last decade.
+The Concord University assessment process has evolved over the last decade.
 The University has focused on the development of programmatic and university-wide assessment based on data collection and analysis.
 Assessment was placed under the responsibility of the Vice President of Academic Affairs in 1997.
-A Director of Assessment and a University-wide assessment committee with representation from the administration, each of the six academic divisions, as well as from student affairs was charged with oversight of university assessment activities shortly thereafter.
+The current structure of University Assessment includes a Director of Assessment and the University-wide assessment committee with representation from the administration, each of the 10 academic departments, and representation from co-curricular services.
 A regular review of programmatic and university assessment was established and implemented at that time.

-In keeping with the West Virginia Higher Education Policy Commission's (WVHEPC) Series 10-Policy Regarding Program Review, Concord University's Board of Governors is responsible for reviewing the viability, adequacy, necessity, and consistency with the University's mission all programs offered by the institution at least once every five years and reporting the results of the program review to the WVHEPC.
-The WVHEPC is responsible for reviewing the productivity of the University's academic programs for the purpose of continuing or terminating the program.
-In keeping with WVHEPC Policy, approximately 20% of the University's programs are reviewed each year.
+In keeping with the West Virginia Higher Education Policy Commission's (WVHEPC) Series 10-Policy Regarding Program Review, Concord University's Board of Governors is responsible for reviewing external demand, quality of outcomes, and delivery costs.
+The WVHEPC mandates that "each institution shall perform an evaluation of all academic programs at least once every five years and provide a report on the status of these programs to the West Virginia Higher Education Policy Commission in a format determined by the Commission.
+In keeping with policy, approximately 20% of the University's programs are reviewed each year.
 (See the Concord University Program Review Schedule).

-Each five-year program review includes a self-study that addresses the University's mission, program faculty, the curriculum, resources, student learning outcomes, other learning and service activities, program viability including five-year trend data on majors and graduates, and recommendations for program improvement.
+Each five-year program review includes a self-study that addresses the programs development and expectations, internal and external demand, quality of inputs and outcomes, delivery costs and program impact.
 As specified by WVHEPC policy, each five-year program review must be reviewed by an outside evaluator from outside the program or outside the institution, as well as by University administrators, and the institutional governing board.
 At Concord, the outside evaluation is conducted by the University Assessment Committee, the Provost and President, and the Concord University Board of Governors.

-In addition to the five-year program review, each academic program is expected to conduct annual program reviews and submit a report to the University Assessment Committee.
+In addition to the five-year program review, each academic program is expected to conduct annual assessment reviews and submit a report to the University Assessment Committee.
+Additional guidance on the annual assessment reports can be found on the University Assessment webpage.
+As of Fall 2022, these reports include assessment and programmatic information on all academic minors.
 These reports use a common template to provide programmatic summary data and analysis for each academic year that is used to inform program faculty and drive indicated changes.

-The annual University Assessment reports are reviewed by the University Assessment Committee and written feedback/recommendations are provided to program department chairs and University administrators.
+The Annual Assessment reports are reviewed by the University Assessment Committee and written feedback/recommendations are provided to program department chairs and University administrators.
 Annual University Assessment Reports, and the written feedback/recommendations, should be shared and discussed among the faculty in the program.